leverinfo/aspectj-logging/README.md

 ## Known Limitations

-- Currently it works just with Spring Beans
+- Currently, it works just with Spring Beans

 ## Roadmap